-Are residencies required for online students?
+What is a residency, and are residencies required for online students?

 Read more about the residency experiences for Online Campus students here.

-I Live outside the United States.
+I live outside the United States.
 Can I apply to the online counseling program?

 What scholarships are available to on-campus and online counseling students?